vfarcic/devops26/manuscript/99-progressive-delivery.md

 [Flagger](https://github.com/stefanprodan/flagger) is a **Kubernetes** operator that automates the promotion of canary deployments using **Istio** routing for traffic shifting and **Prometheus** metrics for canary analysis.

-Flagger requires Istio and Prometheus installed, plus the installation of the Flagger controller itself.
+Flagger requires Istio, plus the installation of the Flagger controller itself.
 It also offers a Grafana dashboard to monitor the deployment progress.

 The deployment rollout is defined by a Canary object that will generate primary and canary Deployment objects.
 When the Deployment is edited, for instance to use a new image version, the Flagger controller will shift the loads from 0% to 50% with 10% increases every minute, then it will shift to the new deployment or rollback if response errors and request duration metrics fail.